Yorkshire Wildlife Park: Into Africa

 The centrepiece of the Into Africa zone is African Plains, a large multi-species paddock themed around the African savannah.
-Species in the enclosure include a bachelor group of giraffes, Kafue lechwe, Grévy's zebra and common eland.
+Species in the enclosure include a bachelor group of giraffes, Kafue lechwes, Grévy's zebras and common elands.

-The giraffe group have a separate paddock for the winter months, with regular access to the much larger savannah themed exhibit.
+The giraffe group have a separate paddock for the winter months, with regular access to the much larger savannah-themed exhibit.
 The park has three giraffes, Jengo and Palle, both of the Reticulated subspecies and Jambo, of the Rothschild's subspecies.

-Opposite is an enclosure for the critically endangered black rhinoceros.
+Opposite is an enclosure for critically endangered black rhinoceroses.
 Themed around the scrublands of East Africa, the enclosure has space for two rhinos and features several mud wallows and a large, open grassland space.

 Land of the Tigers

-Land of the Tigers houses two Amur tigers: Sayan and Tschuna.
+Land of the Tigers houses two Amur tigers – Sayan and Tschuna.
 The enclosure features two pools and a waterfall, as well as a 150-metre walkway for visitors.
 The tigers can often be seen playing together or even climbing trees.
-Vladamir, a former tiger, who died in 2021, previously bred in 2016 with Tschuna, to have 3 cubs – Harley, Hector and Hope.
+One of the zoo's previous tigers, Vladamir, who died in 2021, previously bred in 2016 with Tschuna, to have three cubs – Harley, Hector and Hope.
 All three cubs have since moved on to other collections in the UK, France and the United States.

 Project Polar

 Opened in August 2014, Project Polar houses six male polar bears named Pixel, Nissan, Nobby, Hamish, Indie and Yuma.
-These are the only polar bears in an English zoo.
+These were the only polar bears in an English zoo until Peak Wildlife Park announced the arrival of three polar bears in July 2023.
 The largest enclosure is ten acres in size and features two pools, the largest of which is eight metres deep and contains 25.5 million gallons of water.
 This is one of the largest polar bear enclosures in the world and one of the few zoos to house the species in the UK as of 2020.

 In 2021, the Rescue and Rehabilitation Centre was converted into a Project Polar 2.
 The two-part exhibit houses female Polar Bear Flocke and one of her three cubs, Tala.
 (The other two cubs from Flocke are Indy and Yuma, who have since moved over to the bachelor paddocks.)
 The family arrived from Antibes and bring the number of Polar Bears at the park to eight – making YWP the largest holder of the species outside of Canada.

 South America Viva

-South America Viva is a walk-through enclosure displaying several South American species, including Patagonian mara, white-faced saki, Azara's agouti and capybara.
+South America Viva is a walk-through enclosure displaying several South American species, including Patagonian maras, white-faced sakis, Azara's agoutis and capybaras.
 There are also separate enclosures housing six-banded armadillos, Venezuelan red howlers, cotton-top tamarins, giant otters and giant anteaters, which are situated near a South America-themed restaurant called "¡caramba!".

 In August 2021, two cotton-top tamarins were born.
 In early October, a Venezuelan red howler was born, named Pablo.